 2. Safety Measures and Racing Suit Guidelines

 2.1.
 Control of Safety Measures

-Safety measures will be controlled at a "check-in point" before the race, located at the transponder distribution area or as described during the Team Leaders' meeting.
+Safety measures will be controlled at a "check-in point" before the race at a designated location, if requested by the Referee during the Team Leaders' Meeting.